Black Rod: Canada

 The Usher of the Black Rod for the Senate of Canada is the equivalent to the Black Rod office for the House of Lords.
 The position was also known as the Gentleman Usher of the Black Rod until 1997, when the appointment of the first female Black Rod prompted the word gentleman to be dropped from the title.

 The provincial legislatures of Saskatchewan, British Columbia, Alberta, New Brunswick, and Prince Edward Island have also incorporated the position of the Black Rods into their respective parliamentary systems.
+In Quebec, the dissolution of the Legislative Council in 1968 resulted in the abolition of the post in that province.

 Cook Islands

 In the Cook Islands the Usher of the Black Rod is the messenger of the King's Representative at the ceremonial opening of parliament.

 In 2023, the Cook Islands adopted a black rod (Te Mato Mana) carved from mato wood salvaged from the gallery of the Ziona Tapu Church in Avarua.
 The black rod was designed by Tangata Vainerere, the clerk of the Cook Islands parliament, and carved by Wireless Tomokino.
 The piece of wood it was carved from is thought to be over 160 years old.
 It was first used at the ceremonial opening of the 18th parliament on 22 March 2023.